-My Java implementations serve to provide concrete illustrations of data structure principles.
-They are not meant to be a series of commercial-quality Java class implementations.
-The code examples provide less parameter checking than is sound programming practice for commercial programmers.
-Some parameter checking is included in the form of calls to methods in class Assert.
+For instance, the code examples provide less parameter checking than is sound programming practice, since including such checking would obscure rather than illuminate the text.
+Some parameter checking and testing for other constraints (e.g., whether a value is being removed from an empty container) is included in the form of calls to methods in class Assert.
 These methods are modeled after the C standard library function assert.
 Method Assert.notFalse takes a Boolean expression.
-If this expression evaluates to false, then the program terminates immediately.
+If this expression evaluates to false, then a message is printed and the program terminates immediately.
 Method Assert.notNull takes a reference to class Object, and terminates the program if the value of the reference is null.
-(To be precise, these functions throw an IllegalArgument-Exception, which typically results in terminating the program unless the programmer takes action to handle the exception.)
+(To be precise, these functions throw an IllegalArgument- Exception, which typically results in terminating the program unless the programmer takes action to handle the exception.)

 Terminating a program when a function receives a bad parameter is generally considered undesirable in real programs, but is quite adequate for understanding how a data structure is meant to operate.
 In real programming applications, Java's exception handling features should be used to deal with input data errors.
+However, assertions provide a simpler mechanism for indicating required conditions in a way that is both adequate for clarifying how a data structure is meant to operate, and is easily modified into true exception handling.

 I make a distinction in the text between "Java implementations" and "pseudocode."
 Code labeled as a Java implementation has actually been compiled and tested on one or more Java compilers.
-Pseudocode examples often conform closely to Java syntax, but typically contain one or more lines of higher level description.
+Pseudocode examples often conform closely to Java syntax, but typically contain one or more lines of higher-level description.
 Pseudocode is used where I perceived a greater pedagogical advantage to a simpler, but less precise, description.